ccdc-opensource/csd-python-api-scripts/scripts/ReadMe.md

 - Calculates the simulated BFDH particle rugosity weighted by facet area.

+## Surface Charge

+- Calculates the surface charge for a given structure and surface terminations.
+Runs both from CMD and Mercury.

 ## Tips

 A section for top tips in using the repository and GitHub.